 If you are seeing this error for the first time, you don’t need to worry.
 This error is extremely general and occurs very frequently.
 You might see it when you are online shopping and check out your cart.
-This happens when you select multiple entries of same product.
+This happens when you select multiple entries of the same product.
 Many website owners have a system of not allowing more than 2 or 3 sales of the same item to one person, in an attempt to stop shortage or avoid the sudden scarcity of the products.
-The HTTP error occurs to alert you that you have accidently selected multiple options and to help avoid glitches like these.
+The HTTP error occurs to alert you that you have accidentally selected multiple options and to help avoid glitches like these.

 You might also see the error when a website has its server down, or if it has sold out the domain name to some other party who has not yet activated it.

 An HTTP error 500 appears something like this

 - Temporary HTTP Error (500)

 - HTTP 500: Error

 This error can appear not only on your computer while browsing, but also on smartphone browsers as well.

 There are many causes of a 500 internal server error.
 Some of the causes are

 - Internal server errors are blocking the access of users to the website